 Bad weather doesn’t exist if you dress accordingly and properly.
 And nothing ruins fun like getting cold, wet or, in the worst case scenario, both.

-The winter wonderland of Lapland is best experienced with proper cold weather gear – so you don’t have to rush inside to defrost your face, feet or fingers when, say, an aurora is exploding above Lake Kemijärvi.
-Let us guide you through the basics and share a few Arctic hacks on keeping warm, and keep the smile on your face at all times.
+The wonderland that is Lapland in winter is best experienced with proper cold weather gear – so you don’t have to rush inside to defrost your fingers when, say, an aurora is exploding above Lake Kemijärvi.
+Let us guide you through the basics of keeping warm … and keeping a smile on your face, no matter the temperature.

 Learn from the locals

-It’s vital for both your comfort and also health to dress accordingly.
+It’s vital for both your comfort and health to dress accordingly.
 Thick overalls are good if you’re riding a snowmobile through the forests of Salla or just standing still in downtown Ranua.
-But if your plans include hiking, skiing or moving about, we recommend layers so you can remove or add layers of clothing according to your activity and in changing weather.
+But if your plans include hiking, skiing or sweating, we recommend layers so you can remove or add layers of clothing according to the activity and possibly changing weather.

-In the winter, you should consider four layers for your top and bottom: 1) base, 2) mid, 3) insulation and 4) outer layer.
+In winter, you should consider four layers for your top and bottom: 1) base, 2) mid, 3) insulation and 4) outer layer.
 Proper footwear, gloves and headwear are perhaps even more important.
-We will cover all of these.
-Let’s start with which materials to look for when packing your bag for your trip north.
+Don’t worry; we’ll cover all of these.
+Let’s start with materials.

 Wool is the winner

 We can learn a lot from the animals living in these cold, sometimes even harsh conditions throughout the year.
-Take for example the reindeer: they grow a thick winter coat that traps air between the fur.
+Take how the reindeer, for example, stays warm.
+They grow a thick winter coat that traps air between the fur.
 Air that stays still works as great insulation.
-Looser clothing, puffy jackets and slightly larger footwear with an extra sock are all good choices in the arctic winter.
+Looser clothing, puffy jackets and slightly larger footwear with extra socks are all good choices in the arctic winter.

-There is a chance of getting wet in the cold too: you might sweat or get wet from the snow.
-This calls for moisture wicking materials that keep you warm even when moist.
-First, avoid cotton in every layer.
+There is a chance of getting wet in the cold too: you might sweat and snow might melt.
+This calls for moisture wicking materials that keep you warm even when damp.
+First, avoid cotton.
 Cotton is not only uncomfortable, but also potentially dangerous in freezing temperatures, especially against the skin.
 Cotton will get wet, stay wet and eventually make you cold.
 Try comparing wool and cotton yourself, and you’ll see the difference.

 Merino wool is very much the perfect material for winter socks, underwear, first layer and your beanie too.
 Wool keeps you warm and transfers moisture away from the body.
 It works.
 Even when wet.
 Thin wool garments will work like a charm in warmer weather too.
-If you want to avoid animal products, synthetic performance materials that mimic the qualities of wool make a good substitute.
+If you prefer non-animal products, synthetic performance materials that mimic the qualities of wool make a good substitute.

 Layers upon layers

 The basic idea of layering is that you can take off or put on layers when needed.
-The weather can change quickly.
-(In February in Utsjoki, it can drop as low as -40 in the worst case.)
-You might have misjudged the conditions or you have active and inactive periods on your trip you need to consider.
-When dressed in layers, you can adjust.
-Extra pieces of clothing can be kept in a backpack, alongside water, snacks, a headlamp, camera and other equipment.
-A good backpack is worth investing in, as it can serve you for decades at best.
+Weather can change quickly.
+(In February, it can drop as low as -40 in the worst case.)
+Even if you plan perfectly, conditions can change, and periods of inactivity need to be considered.
+When you’re wrapped up in layers, you can adjust.
+Carry extra clothing, as well as water, snacks, headlamp, camera and other equipment in your handy backpack.
+It’s worth investing in a good backpack; they can last decades.

-The base (or 1st) layer is the layer of clothing on your skin.
+The base layer touches your skin.
 Start with thick socks, long underpants and a long sleeve shirt.
 Pick materials that keep you warm and your skin dry.
 Synthetic performance materials work, but try merino wool.
 It doesn’t tickle or itch like regular wool does for some people.
 For the coldest of days, you could even wear two sets.
 A thin one next to skin, and a thicker on top.

-The mid-layer (2nd) should keep you warm.
-Material-wise you can pick wool or thicker synthetic material.
+The mid-layer keeps you warm.
 Thick polyester or woolen pants work great as a mid-layer on the coldest nights, or paired with thin outer pants without insulation.
-Wool pants don’t need to look ugly.
+Wool pants don’t need to look unflattering.
 Many Finnish design brands make neat stuff from wool.
 What’s best, they’re super comfy to lounge in back at the cabin.

-The outer layer (4th) should protect you from wind and moisture and have adjustable ventilation for active periods.
-Look for waterproof and breathable garments.
+Your outer layer protects you from wind and moisture and has adjustable ventilation for active periods.
+Look for waterproof but breathable garments.
 A shell jacket or even a thicker insulated jacket with a wind- and waterproof shell will do.
 Pick pants and a jacket which have ventilation zippers, so you can open them up if you get too warm when hiking.
 A high collar and a hood in your outer jacket will protect you from the wind, so they are useful features to look for, too.
 On the coldest of days, or for breaks, you can even pair a light down jacket with a thicker one.

 Protect the critical parts

 Nothing puts a damper on a good time like frozen toes.
-Make sure you have a good pair of boots, with higher bootlegs and thick (aka warm) soles.
-If you choose a pair that is slightly bigger than normal, you can wear a pair of woolen socks.
-Many winter boots can be 2-3 sizes bigger.
-Nothing ruins a trip like cold feet.
+Make sure you wear a good pair of boots, with higher bootlegs and thick, warm soles.
+If you choose a pair that is slightly bigger than normal, you can also wear a pair of woolen socks to keep warm.
+Many winter boots are 2-3 sizes bigger, because nothing ruins a trip like cold feet.
 Pay attention to your boots.
-Pick ones with a higher bootleg and thick soles.
 Your pants should have snow locks to keep snow from getting inside your boots.
 Pull them over your bootleg.
 Good models have a clip to secure the snow locks to your boots.
-You’ll need them when plowing through the deep snows of Posio.
+You’ll need them when plowing through the deep snows around the Arctic Circle.

 Some people use separate boot- or hand-warmers too.
 If you are easily cold, you should ask outdoor stores or your guides for more info.

-Pick a hat that protects your ears.
-You should also consider a balaclava, neckwarmer or a scarf to protect your neck and face from the cold.
+Pick a hat that protects your ears, and consider a balaclava and scarf to protect your neck and face.
 If you are doing sports like snowmobiling, skiing or snowboarding, you should wear protective gear like a helmet, which will also keep your head warmer.
 Ski goggles are a smart choice for downhill sports and tobogganing too!

 By following these tips, you’ll be ready and prepared to take on any winter adventure in Lapland with confidence.
 Last, but not least: remember to take food and water with you on adventures.
 Your body needs energy to stay warm.
 Finally, the perfectly justified reason to pack a chocolate bar or two!